chef/chef-web-docs/chef_master/source/knife_data_bag.rst

    $ knife data bag edit admins charlie

 to open the $EDITOR.
-Once opened, you can update the data before saving it to the Chef server.
+Once opened, you can update the data before saving it to the Chef Infra Server.
 For example, by changing:

 .. code-block:: javascript